joshuaebowling/node-web-scraper/book.md

 46 And they came to Jericho.
 And as he was leaving Jericho with his disciples and a great crowd, Bartimaeus, a blind beggar, the son of Timaeus, was sitting by the roadside.
 46 Después llegaron a Jericó.
 Más tarde, salió Jesús de la ciudad acompañado de sus discípulos y de una gran multitud.
 Un mendigo ciego llamado Bartimeo (el hijo de Timeo) estaba sentado junto al camino.
 47 And when he heard that it was Jesus of Nazareth, he began to cry out and say, “Jesus, Son of David, have mercy on me!”
-47 Al oír que el que venía era Jesús de Nazaret, se puso a gritar:
+47 Al oír que el que venía era Jesús de Nazaret, se puso a gritar: ―¡Jesús, Hijo de David, ten compasión de mí!
 48 And many rebuked him, telling him to be silent.
 But he cried out all the more, “Son of David, have mercy on me!”
-48 Muchos lo reprendían para que se callara, pero él se puso a gritar aún más:
+48 Muchos lo reprendían para que se callara, pero él se puso a gritar aún más: ―¡Hijo de David, ten compasión de mí!
 49 And Jesus stopped and said, “Call him.”
 And they called the blind man, saying to him, “Take heart.
 Get up; he is calling you.”
-49 Jesús se detuvo y dijo:
+49 Jesús se detuvo y dijo: ―Llámenlo. ―¡Ánimo! —le dijeron—. ¡Levántate!
+Te llama.
 50 And throwing off his cloak, he sprang up and came to Jesus.
 50 Él, arrojando la capa, dio un salto y se acercó a Jesús.
 51 And Jesus said to him, “What do you want me to do for you?”
 And the blind man said to him, “Rabbi, let me recover my sight.”
-51 ―¿Qué quieres que haga por ti? —le preguntó.
+51 ―¿Qué quieres que haga por ti? —le preguntó. ―Rabí, quiero ver —respondió el ciego.
 52 And Jesus said to him, “Go your way; your faith has made you well.”
 And immediately he recovered his sight and followed him on the way.
 52 ―Puedes irte —le dijo Jesús—; tu fe te ha sanado.
 # Mark